 Good to know:

-Some kindergartens are even open to 11 or 12 years children after school hours so as to help working parents.
+Some kindergartens are even open to 11 or 12 year old children after school hours (Hort) to help working parents.

-You are not allowed to enroll a less than three years old child in a kindergarten in Germany.
-However, parents are advised to register their child on the waiting list in advance as seats are limited in numbers.
+Parents are advised to register their child on the waiting list well in advance, as places are limited.
 Note that the registration process takes place only once a year.

-Moreover, most preschools operate a half-day, usually in the morning.
-But you can still find full time schools.
+Most pre-schools operate half-day, usually in the morning, but you can still find full time schools.
 In Berlin, for instance, private nursery schools offer flexible hours so as to meet the needs of working parents.
-Some schools such as Waldorf and Montessori child care centers follow specific pedagogical principles and programs.
+Some schools such as Waldorf and Montessori childcare centres follow specific pedagogical principles and programmes.

-You will have to visit the nearest municipality to your place of residence before enrolling your child in a preprimary school.
-Officers will first assess your financial, family and social situation so as to determine which school will best suit your child.
-A written confirmation will then be issued by the local Youth office, including the details of your child's care as well as the contribution you are expected to make according to your financial means.
+You will have to visit the nearest municipality to your place of residence before enrolling your child in a pre-primary school.
+Officers will first assess your residential address, financial, family and social situation so as to determine which school will best suit your child.
+A written confirmation will then be issued by the local Youth office (Jugendamt), including the details of your child's care as well as the contribution you are expected to make according to your financial means.

 Childminders and nannies

-If you prefer to entrust your child to a childminder, the latter should be recommended by the local Youth office.
-In general, German childminders are professionals having all necessary qualifications and skills.
+If you prefer to entrust your child to a childminder, the latter should be recommended by the local Youth office (Jugendamt).
+In general, German childminders are professionals having all the necessary qualifications and skills.
 Note that childminding costs less than kindergartens and nurseries.